-(1) To obtain latent representation that can easily be manipulated in a human-cognition manner, we propose a common feature variational autoencoder (CF-VAE), with better disentanglement performance.
-CF-VAE is trained to obtain bidirectional mapping between the high-dimensional data samples $x$ and the low-dimensional latent representation $z$ (also called latent codes) that are disentangled and with semantic meaning.
+(1) To obtain latent representation that can easily be manipulated in a human-perceptual manner, we propose a common feature variational autoencoder (CF-VAE), with better disentanglement performance.
+CF-VAE is trained to obtain bidirectional mapping between high-dimensional samples $x$ and low-dimensional latent representations $z$ (also known as latent codes), which are disentangled and have semantic meaning.
 To achieve a better disentanglement, the CF-VAE divides the latent codes into theme-independent codes and theme-relevant codes.
 In addition, a Total Correlation term is used to improve independence in the distribution of latent code $z$ to further improve disentanglement performance.

 (2) To balance the trade-off and improve reconstruction quality, we propose a generative adversarial network-based booster (GAN-B) to learn a more accurate projection of mapping latent code to the pixel-wise domain.
 This is necessary since the utility of the reconstructed sample by the decoder is generally limited and blurry as a result of the trade-off between reconstruction and disentanglement.
-The feature-wise similarity is applied to transfer representation from pre-trained GAN (generative adversarial network) to the CF-VAE for reconstructing high-quality instances.
+The feature-wise similarity is used to transfer the representation from the pre-trained GAN (generative adversarial network) to the CF-VAE for reconstructing high-quality instances.
 Namely, the latent representation of a single layer $l$ from the discriminator of GAN (trained on clean instances) is used as the reconstructed error evaluation for CF-VAE.

-(3) We perturb the theme-independent codes to reconstruct an adversarial example that causes misclassification.
-It aims to find the optimal perturbation added to the specific factor of the latent code in a semantics-legible manner while ensuring the stealthiness of malicious perturbation in both a visual perspective and latent space so that it can defeat the latent detection-based defenses.
+(3) We design a perturbation method on the theme-independent latent codes to reconstruct the perturbed latent codes into an adversarial example that causes misclassification.
+To find the optimal perturbation added to the latent code, both from a visual perspective and from a latent space perspective, while ensuring the stealthiness of the malicious perturbation so that it can defeat latent detection-based defenses.
 The attack-effective value range for perturbation design that can effectively give rise to misclassification for a specific (or a combination) latent code is also recognized.